If Statements

 if-then

-- Java
+- W3Schoolsif

 - Processing Referenceelse

-- Processing Reference
+- Processing Referenceboolean

 example to work for more animals.
-Write ashowAnimalType
+Write a showAnimalType

-function that takes a set ofboolean
+function that takes a set of boolean

 parameters (as many as you want!) and shows a message that explains whether the animal is a mammal, bird, reptile, amphibian, or fish.
-How would you represent a bat (which can fly but isnât a bird) or a penguin (which canât fly but is a bird)?
-If you want an advanced challenge, do a google search for âanimal identification keyâ for some handy guides. - Write a greeting program that shows a different message depending on what time of day it is (morning, afternoon, evening, or night).
+How would you represent a bat (which can fly but isn’t a bird) or a penguin (which can’t fly but is a bird)?
+If you want an advanced challenge, do a google search for “animal identification key” for some handy guides.boolean

 logic to determine the outcome of a flowchart like this one.
-If you want an advanced challenge, try this one!
+If you want an advanced challenge, try this one!Learn how to use if statements to make decisions in your code.

 Happy Coding is a community of folks just like you learning about coding.